Adult Onset SMA – Diagnosis and Care

 This guide is for adults who have had a recent diagnosis of an adult onset form of SMA or are wondering if this might be what is causing symptoms they are experiencing.
 It is designed to be used alongside medical advice, which should always come from a member of your medical team.

 Getting a diagnosis of adult onset SMA can take time as the symptoms can seem similar to the symptoms of other neuromuscular conditions.
-Waiting for appointments, test results and a diagnosis can be very stressful.
+Waiting for appointments, test results and a diagnosis can be stressful and frustrating.
 You might want to request a referral to a consultant neurologist from your GP (General Practitioner) if you are concerned about your symptoms or have had some tests but not yet been referred.
 As SMA is a rare condition, many GPs will not have come across it before.

 Possible tests are: